How to Change Your Fixed Mindset to Growth: A Definitive Guide

 However, fear is often what holds us back from reaching our full potential.

-Welcome in the fear.
+Welcome the fear.

 Unacknowledged fear lies behind a fixed mindset.
 Welcome it.
 It’s just an emotion.
 If you can stay present with the fear, it will dissipate and therefore stop dominating your behavior.